Skip to main content

 The county agency is not to delay the certification for benefit issuance beyond thirty days:

-(1) When the applicant provides information that is questionable and may affect the eligibility or benefit level, the county agency is to request verification.
-The information may be determined to be questionable when what is reported on the JFS 07200 is different from what the applicant reported during the interview, different from the information the agency had already obtained, or different from what may have been reported on a previous JFS 07200.
+Information may be determined to be questionable when what is reported on the JFS 07200 is different from what the applicant reported during the interview, different from the information the agency has already obtained, or different from what may have been reported previously.

-(2) An example of something that may be determined questionable is when the applicant's expenses exceed the assistance group's income.
+(2) An example of something that may be determined questionable is when the applicant's expenses exceed the AG's income.
 The county agency is to request additional verification to determine how the expenses are being met.
 When the applicant does not submit supporting documentation on how the expenses are being met, that alone is not grounds to deny the application.
 The county agency is to then explore if the applicant receives any additional income or if there are resources from which they may be paying the expense.
 The agency is to verify how long the applicant has been managing their finances in this manner and then document the verification in the case file.

 (H) What type of verification is to be documented in the case file?